dvcorreia/ac2-detpic-pcb-shield/hardware/20182019-TH-V1.0/README.md

 ## Render

 Make sure that your components footprints are the ones been used in this PCB.
 If not be sure to change them.
+There is a __test-fit.pdf__ inside the /docs folder that you can print to check if your components fit.

 <p align="center">
 <img src="./docs/3d-pcb-render.png" alt="">